Make Ahead Meatloaf

 Meatloaf dries out most when it is sliced thin, reheated uncovered, or warmed without sauce.
 Thicker slices hold moisture better.
 A spoonful of glaze, tomato sauce, broth, gravy, or pan juices in the container helps protect the texture.

-If the loaf is likely to become sandwiches, slice it after chilling so the pieces stay tidy.
+If the loaf is likely to become sandwiches, chill it before slicing so the pieces stay tidy.
 Cold slices can be browned in a skillet, warmed gently with sauce, or used straight from the refrigerator depending on the sandwich.
 For that route, the leftover meatloaf sandwich ideas are a better next step than reheating the whole loaf.

 What To Prep With It